blacktippen/py-funcaptcha/README.md

 print("Number of Images:", len(ch.image_urls))

 ## Iterate over challenge images
-## image is PIL.Image object
+## (the image is PIL.Image object)
 for image, submit in ch.get_iter():
-    ## Generate random guess (this is not a viable option for solving challenges, in a real scenario you would use machine-learning or human-based image rotating services)
+    ## Generate random guess
+    ## (this is not a viable option for solving challenges, as in a real scenario you would use machine-learning or human-assisted image rotating services)
     guess = ch.angle * randint(1, int(360/ch.angle) - 1)
     ## Submit guess
     solved = submit(guess)